 As the country name may suggest, our island chain consists of two distinct island groups: the Turks Islands and the Caicos Islands.
-A 6000 feet (1829 meters) deep rift, the Turks Islands Passage, divides the two plateaus that support our islands.
+A 6,000-foot (1829 m) deep rift, the Turks Islands Passage, divides the two plateaus that support our islands.

 Collectively, there are about 100 named islands in the Turks and Caicos, including the small rocks and cays.
 Many of these go years without seeing a single visitor.

-The incredible natural beautiful of our islands and marine environment are our main tourism attraction.
-No matter which island you’re staying on, there’s always an untouched cay only a short
+The incredible natural beauty of our islands and marine environment are our main tourism attraction.
+No matter which island you’re staying on, there’s always an untouched cay only a short boat ride away.

 What is a “Cay”?